Mélido Pérez: New York Yankees

 In 1992, Melido had his best year statistically, striking out 218 batters - second in the American League behind Randy Johnson - and was third in the AL with 7.922 strikeout average per 9 innings while maintaining a 2.87 ERA.
 His career with the Yankees ended at the end of the 1995 season after a tear in his right throwing elbow.

 Cleveland Indians

 In 1997, Melido was invited to the Cleveland Indians spring training.
 He did not make the cut for the season roster.

 Post career

 Melido currently lives in Santo Domingo, Dominican Republic with his wife and three children.
 He earned an estimated $16 million in his nine-year career.

-He is also known for giving up Manny Ramírez's first career home run.

-Currently, Perez is the mayor of San Gregorio de Nigua in the Dominican Republic.
+He is known for giving up Manny Ramírez's first career home run.
+Perez is the mayor of San Gregorio de Nigua in the Dominican Republic.